 I loved writing each of those papers, but at the same time, I struggled a lot.
 There were times I thought I could not do it, resulting in procrastination and lots of stress.
 But I was not the only one among my colleagues (although at that moment I thought I was), and in my role as a supervisor, I saw it was also common among students and PhDs.
 To see these students improving their writing and growing as scientists, has been one of the most rewarding aspects of my career, and the main motivation to start I focus and write.

 Getting more personal, I am a highly sensitive person that feels deeply all things that happen in my life, the good and the bad.
 This keeps me awake at night thinking about a cool idea or some bad news I heard.
 It also gives me a strong need to be in a quiet space now and then.
-Which is very difficult when you love to be with people, and your hobbies include doing activities with two amazing and active sons, travelling the world (I am currently in Southeast Asia living a conventional life following my husband’s career), and partying until late at night (yep, I still love that).
+Which is very difficult when you love to be with people, and your hobbies include doing activities with two amazing and active sons, travelling the world (I currently live in The Netherlands), and partying until late at night (yep, I still love that).
 Practicing Yoga, meditation and mindful walks are what helps me balance all this, and what motivated me to become a Yoga teacher!

 Here are some further facts about me to get to know me better:

 I love the beach (swimming, walking or sunbathing is my cure for almost everything).
 When I was younger I wanted to be a marine biologist.
 Unfortunately, I threw up during every single boat trip we did during my studies.